Alexander Montagu, 13th Duke of Manchester

 Alexander Charles David Drogo Montagu, 13th Duke of Manchester (born 11 December 1962), is an Australian-born British hereditary peer, inheriting the dukedom of Manchester from his father in 2002.
 He is a British and Australian citizen and has lived in the United States since 1986.
-He has been convicted of fraud, burglary, and other offenses and has served several prison sentences in Australia and the United States.
+He has been convicted of fraud, burglary, and other offences and has served several prison sentences in Australia and the United States.